The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Methodology

 The parameter $k_{J}=9(m_\chi/10^{-22}\ev)^{1/2}\mathrm{Mpc}^{-1}$ is the critical scale of Jeans wavenumber at matter-radiation equality.
 In Fig.~\ref{Fig:transfer}, we present the square of the transfer function $\mathcal{T}^{2}(k)$ with three different FDM masses to demonstrate the suppression of FDM power spectrum in small scales relative to CDM power spectrum.
 The blue, black, and red solid lines correspond to the masses of the FDM being $2.5\times10^{-21}\ev$, $2.5\times10^{-22}\ev$, $2.5\times10^{-23}\ev$, respectively.
 The vertical green dashed line represents the Nyquist limit which is the resolution limit of our simulations and the corresponding wavenumber $k_{Ny}$ is computed to be

 where $V_0$ is the volume of the simulation box, and $N_0$ is the total number of simulation particles, which are $\left(50 h^{-1}\mathrm{Mpc}\right)^3$ and $512^3$ respectively in our simulations.
 The origin of this limit is due to the fact that each simulation particle has an approximate average volume $(V_0/N_0)^{1/3}$ and we cannot know what happens inside the simulation particle.
 In other words, the result is not reliable for $k>k_{Ny}$.
-One can see that there is a sharp break of FDM power spectrum at $k\sim k_{J}$ and severe oscillations with suppression for $k>k_{J}$ for all three different FDM masses.
+One can see that there is a sharp break of FDM power spectrum at $k\sim k_{J}$ and severe oscillations occur with suppression for $k>k_{J}$ for all three different FDM masses.
 For a smaller mass, the suppression is tremendous compared to a larger mass which behaves almost the same as the CDM case at high $k$.

-We modify the code \texttt{2LPTic}~\citep{2lptic} for generating the initial conditions of the CDM power spectrum for cosmological simulations that also incorporate the transfer function in order to generate an initial condition with the FDM power spectrum.
+We modify the code \texttt{2LPTic}~\citep{2lptic} for generating the initial conditions of the CDM power spectrum for cosmological simulations to incorporate the transfer function so as to generate initial conditions with the FDM power spectrum.